Hungary in World War I: The Empire at the outbreak of the war

-The Austro-Hungarian Empire conscripted 7.8 million soldiers during the WW1.

-Although the Kingdom of Hungary composed only 42% of the population of Austria-Hungary, the thin majority – more than 3.8 million soldiers – of the Austro-Hungarian armed forces were conscripted from the Kingdom of Hungary during the First World War.
+The Austro-Hungarian Empire conscripted 7.8 million soldiers during World War I. Although the Kingdom of Hungary comprised only 42% of the population of Austria-Hungary, the thin majority – more than 3.8 million soldiers – of the Austro-Hungarian armed forces were conscripted from the Kingdom of Hungary during the First World War.

-Austria-Hungary was more urbanized (25%) than its actual opponents in the First World War, like the Russian Empire (13.4%), Serbia (13.2%) or Romania (18.8%).
+Austria-Hungary was more urbanized (25%) than its main direct opponents in the First World War, like the Russian Empire (13.4%), Serbia (13.2%) and Romania (18.8%).
 Furthermore, the Austro-Hungarian Empire also had a more industrialized economy and higher GDP per capita than the Kingdom of Italy, which was economically the most developed opponent of the Empire by far.

 On 28 June 1914 Gavrilo Princip assassinated Archduke Franz Ferdinand of Austria.
 Before entering the war, only the prime minister Count István Tisza hesitated, unconvinced that it was the best time to engage in battle.
 As soon as Germany promised to neutralize the Kingdom of Romania and promised that no territories of the Kingdom of Serbia would be annexed to Austria-Hungary, he then decided to support the war.

-After the ultimatum sent to Serbia by Franz Josef I, the war broke out and soon spread over much of Europe and beyond.
+After the ultimatum sent to Serbia by Franz Joseph I, the war broke out and soon spread over much of Europe and beyond.